 Course Work.
-Readings (conference papers, journal papers, and lecture notes; no textbook), in-class exercises, problem sets, a midterm exam, a final exam, and a team project (2 students per team).
+Readings (conference papers, journal papers, and lecture notes; no textbook), in-class exercises, problem sets, a midterm exam, a final exam, and a team project.
+The planned course work (especially exams) is subject to change, especially if there is a switch to online instruction due to COVID-19.
 Part of the project is to implement a distributed algorithm in DistAlgo, an extension of Python.
+There is a DistAlgo website, a DistAlgo SourceForge project, and a DistAlgo github repo.
 You should know Python or be prepared to learn Python on your own.
-There will probably be one or two lectures on Python and DistAlgo to help you get started.
-Many online resources are available to help you learn Python, including a beginner's guide, tutorial, and reference manual on the official Python website.
+There will probably be a lecture on DistAlgo to help you get started.

 Class Meeting Time and Location.

 Monday and Wednesday, 11:40am-1:00pm.
 New Computer Science 120.